 – Optimize allows companies to dynamically adjust cloud infrastructure based on ongoing, real-time analysis.
 This includes procuring or selling capacity as well as changing instance types.

 – Scale enables companies to right-size and cost optimize their capacity to deliver at scale.

-Adding continuous optimization to the mix does away with the need for manual tweaks, ensuring that once an application gets deployed to the cloud the cost model and the infrastructure are optimized and right-sized for it every second the application is running.
+Adding continuous optimization to the mix does away with the need for manual tweaks, ensuring that once an application gets deployed to the cloud, the cost model and the infrastructure are optimized and right-sized for it every second the application is running.
 This frees up developers and engineers to work on functionality and business requirements.

 Spot works with all the major public cloud services (AWS, Microsoft Azure, Google Cloud), constantly monitoring what types of cost optimization and market options are available.
-It helps with scaling of workloads by understanding where the application load will be in the future.
+It helps with scaling of big data workloads by understanding where the application load will be in the future.